Everything you need to know about the 2022 Oscars

 WHEN ARE THE OSCARS?

 The Oscars will be held on Sunday, March 27, at the Dolby Theatre in Los Angeles.
 The ceremony is set to begin at 8 p.m.
-ET and will be broadcast live on ABC (and on CTV in Canada).
+ET and will be broadcast live on ABC.

 WHO IS HOSTING THE 2022 OSCARS?